Things going bump in the basement? What’s all that noise?

 It will continue running.
 However, it won’t drain properly, and water will continue to rise.
 Let your plumber know of all the surrounding circumstances, such as snow or nearby construction.

-If you live in Melbourne, along the eastern coastline of Florida, your pump may be running all year.
-Any structure located that close to a body of water may have an increased water table than in other areas.
+If you live in Melbourne, along the eastern coastline of Florida, your sump pump may be running all year.
+Any structure that close to a body of water may have a higher water table than in other areas.

 Harmless explanations include:

-However, if it is constantly running and making unusual noises accompanied by odors, it may be due to malfunction.
+However, if it’s constantly running and making unusual noises accompanied by odors, it may be due to malfunction.
+Common causes include:

-- Broken float switch, which means it is unable to trigger drain components.
+• Broken float switch, which means it can’t trigger drain components

-- Malfunctioning motor, meaning there may be a short circuit.
+• A malfunctioning motor, meaning there may be a short circuit

 A frequently reported issue with switches often includes the float ball rod.
 A ball-type floater triggers the pump and valve when the ball drops.
 However, the ball may get stuck and prevent water flow in and out of the basin.